-Kristen FreseKristen Frese is a third-year doctoral student in the School Psychology program at UMD.
+Kristen FreseKristen Frese is a fifth-year doctoral student in the School Psychology program at UMD who is currently out on internship.
 She earned her B.S. in Applied Developmental Psychology from the University of Pittsburgh.
 Her research interests include parental knowledge of mental health disorders and the utilization of school-based mental health services by racially and ethnically diverse students.

-Ana RossAna Ross is a third-year doctoral student in the School Psychology Program at UMD.
+Ana RossAna Ross is a fifth-year doctoral student in the School Psychology Program at UMD who is currently out on internship.
 She earned a B.S. in Psychology and a B.A. in Political Science from Penn State.
 Ana is in interested in research evaluating how school-based mental health services can be enhanced, reach more students in need of services, and possibly mitigate some of the barriers youth face when seeking community-based services.
 She is currently working on a project looking at teachers' mental health literacy and perceptions of school-based mental health services.

-Kate SullivanKate Sullivan is a second-year doctoral student in the School Psychology Program at UMD.
+Kate SullivanKate Sullivan is a fourth-year doctoral student in the School Psychology Program at UMD.
 She earned her B.A. in Psychology from the University of Maryland, College Park.
-Her research interests include increasing access to school-based mental health services and factors that promote positive mental health outcomes among children and adolescents.
+Her research interests include bullying and aggression and increasing access to school-based mental health services.